Product Guide

 Tips for Font Pairing

-Choosing two fonts that work well together is one of the most impactful design decisions you can make.
-Here are guidelines for successful pairings:
+Choosing two fonts that work well together is one of the most impactful design decisions you'll make:

-- Contrast heading and body fonts.
-Pair a geometric heading font (like Space Grotesk or Outfit) with a humanist body font (like Inter or Nunito Sans).
-The contrast creates visual interest while maintaining readability.
+• Contrast heading and body fonts.
+Pair a geometric heading font (Space Grotesk, Outfit) with a humanist body font (Inter, Nunito Sans) for visual interest plus readability.

-- When in doubt, use Inter for body.
-Inter was designed specifically for screen interfaces and pairs well with virtually every heading font in the Leenkies collection.
+• When in doubt, use Inter for body.
+It pairs well with virtually every heading font in the collection.

-- Match the font personality to your brand.
-A coaching business might pair Sora (warm, approachable headings) with Nunito Sans (friendly body text), while a SaaS product might use Space Grotesk (technical headings) with IBM Plex Sans (precise body text).
+• Match font personality to your brand.
+A coaching business might use Sora + Nunito Sans (warm and friendly), while a SaaS product might use Space Grotesk + IBM Plex Sans (technical and precise).

-- Test at multiple sizes.
-Some fonts look great at large heading sizes but lose their character at smaller body sizes, and vice versa.
-Always preview with real content at both heading and paragraph sizes.
+• Test at multiple sizes.
+Some fonts shine at heading size but lose character at body size, and vice versa.
+Preview with real content.

-Pro Tip: If you are unsure where to start, apply a preset theme and examine its font pairing.
-The presets use curated combinations that are proven to work well together.
-You can then swap just one of the two fonts if you want to put your own spin on it.
+Pro Tip: Unsure where to start?
+Apply a preset theme and examine its font pairing -- the presets use curated combos that work well together.
+Then swap just one font to put your own spin on it.

 Side-by-side comparison of three different font pairings on the same page content